Monishnd/ccr-examples-Monish/Contributions.md

 - Include a `README.md` file with clear and concise instructions on how to modify and reproduce the example.
 - Separate your `README` into sections and clearly ennumerate steps required to reproduce the example.
 - Avoid repetition by providing links to information already detailed in the [CCR documentation](https://docs.ccr.buffalo.edu/en/latest/) or other `README` files in this repository.
 For example, you do NOT need to explicitly provide details about [interactive jobs](https://docs.ccr.buffalo.edu/en/latest/hpc/jobs/#interactive-job-submission) and [accessing login nodes](https://docs.ccr.buffalo.edu/en/latest/hpc/login/#logging-in), or re-define [placeholders](/slurm/README.md#placeholders).
 - Do not include command prompts (e.g., `$`, `>`) inside code blocks for ease of copying code.
-If you feel that the change of command prompt is critical to user understanding, you can indicate what the prompts look like in the text preceeding the associated command.
+If you feel that the change of command prompt is critical to user understanding, you can indicate what the prompts look like in the text preceding the associated command.
     > Running the following command on a compute node will change your command prompt from `CCRusername@cpn-d01-06:~$` to `Apptainer>`, indicating that you're now in the Apptainer shell environment:
     >
     > ```bash